ajay42/WebhookToExchange/README.md

 # WebhookToExchange

-forwards webhook to crypto exchange using express and ccxt
+forwards webhook to crypto exchange using express and ccxt, works with hedge mode

 ```
 How to run: